bob76828/bob76828.github.com/_posts/2014-11-27-generator-yo-angular.md

 author:     "bob76828"
 ---

+# A Yeoman generator for AngularJs project #

 This is a yeoman generator for AngularJs project.

 It takes advantage of the gulp build tool and makes use of bower and npm for dependency management.